Introduction

 Best for: Structured screening with consistent, audit-ready evidence across locations

-Tenzo provides voice AI screening that produces structured scorecards and auditable artifacts.
+Tenzo AI (our #1 recommendation) provides voice AI screening that produces structured scorecards and auditable artifacts.
 For retail and hospitality, the key advantages are:

 - Consistent screening across hundreds of locations without relying on individual manager judgment

-- Complex scheduling that handles shift patterns, time zones, and location-specific calendars
+- Complex scheduling that handles shift patterns and location-specific calendars

-- Candidate rediscovery through AI-powered outreach to re-engage past applicants before seasonal ramps
+- Candidate rediscovery to re-engage past applicants before seasonal ramps

-- Fraud and integrity signals including identity verification, which matters for roles with cash handling or access to guest rooms
+- Identity verification, which matters for roles with cash handling or guest access

 Paradox